 Smart TVs are big money savers compared to other tech on the market.
-Not only do they tend to be cheaper than traditional TVs, but they also include built-in apps that can save you from having to buy streaming devices like a Roku or Fire TV Stick.
+They include built-in apps that can save you from buying streaming devices like a Roku or Fire TV Stick.

 You won’t believe how your smart TV is not just gobbling up your viewing data.
 In some cases, it’s also gathering information about your home.
-In this guide, we’ll walk you through how to opt-out of this data collection so you can get back to binging your favorite shows in peace.
+This guide will walk you through how to opt out of this data collection so you can return to binging your favorite shows in peace.

 Turn off your smart TV’s tracking features

 Can you minimize your smart TV’s snooping activities?
 Yes.
-Our advice: Turn off its tracking features — especially Automatic Content Recognition.
+Our advice: Turn off its tracking features — especially Automatic Content Recognition (ACR).

 On Vizio smart TVs that use the newer SmartCast system, go to System > Reset & Admin > Viewing Data > toggle it to Off.

 Some Samsung smart TVs include voice control.
-If you’re concerned about your privacy, you can turn off voice control, ACR and ad tracking completely.
+If you’re concerned about your privacy, you can completely turn off voice control, ACR and ad tracking.

 On newer Samsung sets, go to Settings > Support > scroll down to Terms & Policies.
 Here you can turn off Viewing Information Services (Samsung’s ACR technology), Internet-based Advertising (for personalized ad tracking) and Voice Recognition Services.